 Jon Harald Sande Lie

-Jon Harald Sande Lie holds a PhD in social anthropology from the University of Bergen (2011) and is senior research fellow in the Research Group on Global Order and Diplomacy (GOaD).
+Jon Harald Sande Lie holds a PhD in social anthropology from the University of Bergen (2011) and is research professor in the Research Group on Global Order and Diplomacy (GOaD).

 His research scope pertains to international aid, global governance and state formation, focusing on development and humanitarian aid in Eastern Africa, particularly Ethiopia and Uganda where he has conducted long-term fieldworks in studying the partnership relation at the level of NGOs and those involving the World Bank.